pwolthausen/k8s-workshops/2-scheduling/readme.md

 The deployment will perform a rolling update, creating new pods in the process which can now be scheduled on the tainted nodes.

 #### Note
-Pods will not necessarily be scheduled on the tainted nodes, this step just allows them to be.
+Pods will not necessarily be scheduled on the tainted nodes, this step just **allows them to be**.
 If no pods were added to the tainted nodes, scale up the deployment (`kubectl scale deploy special -n scheduling replicas=[desired number of pods]`) until pods appear on the tainted node

 ## Node Selector

-Taints prevent unwanted pods to schedule on specific nodes, this is good if certain nodes have limited or more costly resources and you don't want to waste the node's resources.
+Taints prevent unwanted pods from scheduling on specific nodes, this is good if certain nodes have limited or more costly resources and you don't want to waste the node's resources.
 Alternatively, we can use Node Selector to ensure that your pod is scheduled on a specific node or group of nodes.

+Node selector uses node labels match workloads to those nodes.
+The node selector field in a pod tells the scheduler which nodes to look for when the pod is being scheduled.
+The scheduler will **only** schedule the pod on a node that has labels that match the ones specified in the node selector field.

 First, we'll update the `special` deployment to use Node Selector matching the labels we assigned to the nodes.
 Edit the deployment and add the `spec.template.spec.nodeSelector` field using the label `workshop: scheduling`.

 The edit will trigger a rolling update, view the progress using:

 >    kubectl get po -n scheduling -o wide

 You should notice that the new `special` pods are not being scheduled.
 This is because the label we added for the Node Selector does not match any current labels on any nodes.

 Node Selector relies on node labels.
 Nodes have some labels built in by default, you can view these using:

 >     kubectl describe no [node_name] | grep Labels -A 15

 You can also manually add specific labels to a node; GKE allows you to assign node labels for an entire node pool, otherwise, you can assign a label to a node manually using:

 >     kubectl label no [node_name] [key]=[value]

 Node Selector will work with either built-in labels or custom labels.
 Update the nodes you previously tainted with a common label (use `workshop=scheduling`).

 Once completed, you should see that all of the new pods are now scheduled on the appropriate nodes.
-If you have any unschedulable pods, review the nodeSelector and node lables you set and make sure they match.
+If you have any unschedulable pods, review the nodeSelector and node labels you set and make sure they match.

 #### Note
-Node Selector will evaluate each node and will select amoung the nodes that evaluate to TRUE.
+Node Selector will evaluate each node and will select amongst the nodes that evaluate to TRUE.
 Because of this, Node Selector does not provide any kind of flexibility.
 This is where Node Affinity comes in which is addressed in the next section.

 ## Affinity